Lsh0x/Cognify/README.md

 Cognifs is built with a **trait-based architecture** for maximum extensibility:

-- **Trait-based components**: LLM providers, embedding providers, indexers, and taggers all use traits
+- **Trait-based components**: LLM providers, embedding providers, indexers, and file handlers all use traits
+- **SemanticSource**: Unified interface for extracting text, metadata, and generating tags from files
 - **Local-first**: Works with local LLMs (guff) and local Ollama instance
 - **Extensible**: Easy to add new file type handlers, LLM providers, or search backends
 - **Safe**: Only operates on explicitly provided directory paths (never entire filesystem)